msc5/junior-iw/README.md

 ## Architectures

-There are an extremely wide range of model architectures which are suited to the task of video-prediction, however they can be grouped by several key features.
+There are a wide range of model architectures which are suited to the task of video-prediction, however they can be grouped by several key features.